microsoft/azuresql-devcontainers/README.md

 ### Contributing to this repository

-This repository will accept improvement and bug fix contributions related to the [current set of maintained templates](./src).
+This repository accepts improvement and bug fix contributions related to the [current set of maintained templates](./src).

 ## Feedback